Chasing shadows with Gottesman-Kitaev-Preskill codes: GKP logical shadows

 equivalent to a Gaussian displacement channel where displacements of amplitude $\bs{\beta}$ occur with probability density $ e^{-\pi \bs{\beta}^T\bs{\beta}}$.
+The above equation is obtained by expanding each coherent state $\ketbra{\bs{\alpha}}$ in displacement operators and executing the integral over the variable $\bs{\alpha}$.
 In this form it becomes clear why this POVM is special.
 1. it is already diagonal in displacement operators, such that a displacement twirl has no effect and 2. the chi-function only depends on the Euclidean length $\|\bs{\beta}\| $ of the corresponding displacement amplitudes, such that the channel is also invariant under Gaussian unitary twirls realized via orthogonal symplectic transformations of $\bs{\beta}$.

-For the single mode hexagonal GKP code we have found that a Clifford $2$ design is given by the set of rotations $R_{\frac{2\pi}{3}}$, which are such orthogonal symplectic transformations.
+For the single mode hexagonal GKP code we have found that a Clifford $2$-design is given by the set of rotations $R_{\frac{2\pi}{3}}$, which are such orthogonal symplectic transformations.
 Hence this is an example where the twirls have no effect.
 We can define a sequence of \textit{Voronoi-``shells''}

 where each shell with $m=0\, \mod d$ contains logically trivial displacement amplitudes.
 In particular $ \forall \bs{x}\in \mathcal{V}\lr{\CL^{\perp}}$ our decoder maps

 For $d=2$, we can compute

 where we have used that each displacement in an even shell is removed by the decoder and each displacement in an odd shell is equally likely attributed to a logical Pauli $X-,\, Y-,$ or $Z-$ displacement.
 Here we have that the associated logical depolarizing channel $\widetilde{M}=(p_0-p_1)\Dec + 2p_1\Pi_{\CL}$ is invertible as long as $p_0\neq p_1$.